 APPENDIX D - Medical Eligibility Criteria for Contraceptive Use

-See conditions relating to vasectomy, male and female condoms, spermicides, diaphragms, cervical caps, and lactational amenorrhea method.
-See conditions relating to fertility awareness methods.
+See conditions relating to vasectomy, male and female condoms, spermicides, diaphragms, cervical caps, lactational amenorrhea method and fertility awareness methods.